Frequently Asked Questions

 ConnectingFriends is also not limited to bikers or hikers: anyone can join the ConnectingFriends, whatever means of transport they use.

-ConnectingFriends is an initiative of STIPPING.
-The STIPPING team manages the website, supports the users, and monitors the platform for reasons of social security.
-STIPPING is a social enterprise, without a profit goal, spending all its remaining benefits on the social projects that are selected by the members of the platform.
+ConnectingFriends is an initiative of Stichting ConnectingFriends (a not-for-profit foundation).
+The ConnectingFriends team manages the website, supports the users, and monitors the platform for reasons of social security.
+Stichting ConnectingFriends spends all its remaining benefits on the social projects that are selected by the members of the platform.

 How does it work?

 Not everyone thinks the same about everything.
-Hospitable travelers respect each other's opinions.
+Members respect each other's opinions.
 Divergent views make your meetings interesting.

 Valuable contacts are created through personal attention.
 Therefore, avoid preformatted requests.
 Show the other party why you are seeking contact.